Latin: Callipepla californica

-We support creating a policy in the State of California that every human has the right to safe and affordable access to nature and its benefits.
+We support creating a policy in the State of California that ensures every person has equitable opportunities for safe and affordable access to nature.
 The bill would require all relevant state agencies to incorporate this policy into program implementation to vastly expand potential outdoor access opportunities for people throughout the state.

 Access to nature and time spent in natural settings provide profound benefits for people, especially children.
 Children who spend time outdoors in natural environments have shown improved health and cognitive functions, strong motor coordination, reduced stress, and enhanced social skills.